LetPeopleWork/MonteCarloCSV/README.md

 ![CI Workflow](https://github.com/letpeoplework/montecarlocsv/actions/workflows/publish.yml/badge.svg)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/montecarlocsv)

+## Introduction

-This python package allows you to run a Monte Carlo Simulation (MCS) based on any csv file.
-It can be run offline, and all it needs is a csv file with the dates of the closure of the items.
-Our hope is that this will allow organizations that don't want to rely on any SaaS products or third party tools to still harness the power of MC Simulations.
+This python package allows you to run a Monte Carlo Simulation (MCS) offline using a standard csv file as an input.
+Using this tool, any organisation can harness the power of MCS without relying on SaaS products or third-party tools.

-Feel free to check out the code, propose improvements and also make it your own by adjusting it to your context and potentially integrating it into some kind of pipeline of yours.
-The true power of MC comes when applied continuously.
-You can use this for free, hope it helps.
+Feel free to check out the code, propose improvements and also make it your own by adjusting it to your context and potentially integrating it into your pipeline.
+The true power of MCS comes when applied continuously.
 This tool is provided for free by [LetPeopleWork](https://letpeople.work).
-If you are curious about Flow Metrics, Kanban, #NoEstimates etc., feel free to reach out to us and book a call!
+If you are curious about Flow Metrics, Kanban, #NoEstimates etc., feel free to reach out to us and book a call! #!LINK NEEDED

-## Wiki
+## Getting Started
+To get started, follow the steps in **Installation** below.

+For more information, check out our [Wiki](https://github.com/LetPeopleWork/MonteCarloCSV/wiki) and our [FAQ](https://github.com/LetPeopleWork/MonteCarloCSV/wiki/FAQ).

-You might have questions on how to use this.
-Please ask via the [Discussion](https://github.com/huserben/MonteCarloCSV/discussions) tab.
-However, you might want to check out the [Wiki](https://github.com/LetPeopleWork/MonteCarloCSV/wiki) first.
+If you have any further questions about using this tool, feel free to ask them in the [Discussion](https://github.com/huserben/MonteCarloCSV/discussions) tab.
-There we have an [FAQ](https://github.com/LetPeopleWork/MonteCarloCSV/wiki/FAQ), so maybe your question was already answered.

-On top, we do have some tutorials on how to create the CSV file with different work management systems.
-Right now we have one for [Azure DevOps](https://github.com/LetPeopleWork/MonteCarloCSV/wiki/Azure-DevOps) and [Jira](https://github.com/LetPeopleWork/MonteCarloCSV/wiki/Jira).
-If you are using another one, we're looking for [Contributors](https://github.com/LetPeopleWork/MonteCarloCSV#contributions).

 ## Installation
-Make sure you have python 3.9 or higher installed on your system and it's available via your PATH variable.
-You can check this by running `python --version` on your terminal.
-If it works without error, you have python installed and ready.
-If not, you can download it from the [official Python Website](https://www.python.org/downloads/).

-**Important:** It can be that you have to use `python3 --version`.
-If this is the case, please use always `python3` instead of `python` in the following commands.
+In order to run this tool, you will need python v3.9 at minimum on your machine.

+### Installing python
+1. To download python, please visit https://www.python.org/downloads/.
+2. Install python on your machine.
+3. Add python to your `PATH` variable.

+Check if you have successfully installed python by entering `python --version` or `python3 --version` in your terminal window.
+If one of these commands works without error, you are ready to install MCS.

+### Installing MCS

-Once you have made sure python is installed, you can download `montecarlocsv` via pip:
+If you have installed python, you can download `montecarlocsv` via `pip` using the following terminal command:

 `python -m pip install --upgrade montecarlocsv`

 ## Run montecarlocsv
-If your installation was successfull, you can now run `montecarlocsv` via the commandline.
-When not supplied with any parameters (see below for details), it will use the default values and generate an `ExampleFile.csv` with dummy values to your current directory.
-Based on this, the MCS will be run and you should see the output in your commandline that looks something like this:
+To test whether your installation is successful, run `montecarlocsv` in a terminal using the command line.

+When `montecarlocsv` is run without any parameters, it will use preset values and generate an `ExampleFile.csv` with dummy data to your current directory.
+The application will use this data as an input and runs a Monte Carlo simulation with an output similar to the one below:

 ```
 ================================================================